-I was washing my hands this morning and started to sing “row, row, row your boat gently down the stream, merrily, merrily, merrily, merrily, life is but a dream” in my head.
-Over twenty years ago, during my train the trainer program in St. Louis for SSM Health Care System, a nurse used this song in her facilitated practice session.
-She taught us that the best way to make sure we had thoroughly washed our hands was to sing this verse twice to ourselves.
+I was washing my hands this morning.
+I started to sing the song lyrics “row, row, row your boat gently down the stream, merrily, merrily, merrily, merrily, life is but a dream” in my head.
+Over twenty years ago, a nurse used this song in her facilitated practice session.
+This was during my train the trainer program in St. Louis for SSM Health Care System.
+She taught us the best way to make sure we had thoroughly washed our hands.
+How?
+To sing this verse twice to ourselves.

 Now, twenty years later, I still do that.
 Isn’t that amazing?

-By connecting them, she created new learning: your hands aren’t completely washed until the song is completely done.
+By connecting them, she created new learning.
+Your hands aren’t completely washed until the song is completely done.
 This is called “one-shot learning” because it is not something we have to practice before we learn it.
-We have already practiced both aspects of it and now they are so interwoven that the action of washing our hands immediately initiates the thought of the song.
+We have already practiced both aspects of it.
+Now they are interwoven.
+As a result, the action of washing our hands immediately initiates the thought of the song.

 The ability of song to achieve learning retention is very potent.
 I know when Columbus is supposed to have discovered America because of the song verse: “In 1492, Columbus sailed the ocean blue…”